 Surveys are bad for:

 - to discover reasons behind and what users really care about

 - to understand actual users behaviors

-It is better to use interviews for problem discovery and product discovery.
-If you interviewed few target users and discovered a problem they face, you may create a survey with answer options to gather quantity information about whether other users face a similar problem, how often, how important it is for them, etc.
+It is better to use interviews for problem discovery and product discovery (yeah, these are two different interviews).
+If you interviewed few target users and discovered a problem they face, you may create a survey with answer options to gather quantitative information about whether other users face similar problems, how often, how important those are for them, etc.

 You should keep your surveys short (make it possible to take within a few minutes), since large surveys may scare potential users.
-Every question must have a specific goal or collect quantity insights, questions should be grouped and have logic connections (do not do jumps forth and back, since it is confusing).
-Ask broad questions first before moving to more specific.
+Every question must have a specific goal or collect quantity insights, questions should be grouped and have logical connections (do not do jumps forth and back, since it is confusing).
+Ask broad questions first before moving to more specific ones.

 Do not use leading questions!!!
 Questions like, would you use a product like this, lead to biased responses.
-Also questions shaped as “do you agree with a statement” lead to Yes/No answer, but it is better to ask “how user feels about something on a scale from 0 to 10”.
-It gives more granularity in users’ responses.
+Also, questions shaped as “do you agree with a statement” lead to a Yes/No answer, but it is better to ask “how the user feels about something on a scale from 0 to 10”.
+It gives more granularity to users’ responses.
 Avoid open-ended questions in surveys (leave those for interviews), use quantifiable questions, like rating scales.

-Also don’t look only on average values of survey responses, look on details for each score given — there may be additional segments of target users hidden, that can be valuable for you and need to be interviewed.
+Also, don’t look only at average values of survey responses, look at details for each score given — there may be additional segments of target users hidden, that can be valuable for you and need to be interviewed.

 When to Pivot?